rajattjainn/CV/Object Detection/Yolo v3/Yolo_Pending.md

 - Specify the path of images in a config file
 - Train the network with a different set of classes
 - Check #TODO blocks
+- Data Augmentation

+#### Done
+- The train operation fails when training on 14 GB machine, Coco128 dataset.
+    - <span style="color:green">Gradient was consuming all the memory.
+Calculated loss at each mini-batch and called zero_grad at the start of every mini-batch iteration.</span>